klepsydra-technologies/kpsr-tutorial/tutorials/chapter1.md

 };
 }
 ```
-The application that needs to be stopped can now by handled by using a subscriber to the status publisher.
+The application that needs to be stopped can now be handled by using a subscriber to the status publisher.
 This also makes testing the Control Service easier.
 The unit test `example6b.cpp` in the tests folder provides an example of usage of the environment and how to test the internal logic of the Control Service.

+<a name="managed-service-example"></a>
 #### Managed Service Example

 The managed service class constructor needs as input parameters the environment pointer, a subscriber of SystemEventData messages, and a name for the class.
 A simple managed service could be as follows: